 - Some historians opine that although the massacre and the conversions stopped in November, normalcy was never restored until the partition.
 After partition, Noakhali became part of East Pakistan (now Bangladesh).

-- There were riots in Bihar and the United Provinces towards the end of 1946 which is seen as a reaction to the Noakhali riots.
+- There were riots in Bihar and the United Provinces towards the end of 1946 which were seen as a reaction to the Noakhali riots.